implse/Data_Structure_Python/README.md

 ### Binary Tree

-A Tree is a Binary Tree if each node has zero, one or two children.
+__Binary Tree__ is a specialized form of tree with two child (left child and right Child).
+It is simply representation of data in Tree structure

 Strict Binary Tree : each node has exactly two children or no children.